 The audience consideration is probably one of the most important pieces in deciding which route to take for mobile access.
 Your client needs to look at what mobile devices the majority of their audience uses.
 Just recently, Google Analytics updated their data so that you can now see from what operating device users access a site.
 If the majority of your client’s users seem to be using an iOS device, then a native app for only the iPhone and iPad along with a web app for everyone else may be a consideration.

-Another point to keep in mind applies to your ecommerce clients.
+Another point to keep in mind applies to your e-commerce clients.
 Take into account how comfortable users are purchasing through an app.
 If your client has their own statistics, great!
 If not, though, they may be interested to know some of the statistics on mobile purchasing habits.
 According to Cisco, approximately 8 in 10 consumers shop digitally, both on mobile and PC.
 Of all US shoppers, 29% research on their smartphone while in the store.
 But most mobile searchers end purchases in the store, while 56% tablet users purchase online.

 Worth a Download and Continued Use

-According to the Metro, average smartphones in Britian include 23 apps with less than one-third used regularly.
+According to the Metro, average smartphones in Britain include 23 apps with less than one-third used regularly.
 There are a few aspects that make a native app worth the download.
 For instance, will users need to access the client’s information when offline?
 Then either a hybrid app or a native app is definitely needed.
 Another consideration is with speed.
-Complicated tasks, such as a game, that requires a ton of processing will do better with a native app, while a hybrid app or web app can handle slightly less complicated tasks.
+Complicated tasks, such as a game, that requires a ton of processing will do better with a native app while a hybrid app or web app can handle slightly less complicated tasks.

 Another consideration is whether or not users will want a consistent, personalized experience.
 An app can store user information, such as billing, and can track user preferences.
 However, keep in mind that any website with a login can offer a similar personalized experience, which then brings us to the question of whether or not users will actually continue accessing the app on a consistent basis.
-Most smartphone users will download an app and forget to use it after awhile, unless it is part of a daily, weekly, or monthly task.
+Most smartphone users will download an app and forget to use it after awhile unless it becomes part of a daily, weekly, or monthly task.
 For companies on a tight budget, a responsive or mobile website may be the better option, especially since 77% of smartphone retail purchase activity ends in an in-store purchase.

 Google can crawl and index Android apps using their Mobile App Analytics but not iOS apps.
 If a client is very concerned about their SEO numbers, a native app certainly won’t help with this.
 A responsive website is Google’s preferred mobile option, although it also recognizes separate mobile sites as well as dynamic serving.